MarketingLimited/ubuntu-kde/README.md

 ## Administrator account

 An additional user named `adminuser` has sudo privileges.
 The default password is `AdminPassw0rd!`.
+The `devuser` account also belongs to the `sudo` group so it can perform administrative tasks.

 ## Default user account

-A standard user named `devuser` is available with password `DevPassw0rd!`.
+A user named `devuser` is available with password `DevPassw0rd!`.
+It is part of the `sudo` group, so you can perform administrator actions without switching accounts.
 Use this account for regular logins instead of `root`.
 ### User management inside KDE
 The entrypoint script ensures `dbus-daemon` and `accounts-daemon` are running when systemd is unavailable. `polkitd` is managed by Supervisor so the **Users**